• anglophone •

 Meaning: No, it isn't a telephone reserved for the English, or a telephone that tells you where the fish are running, but rather anyone who speaks English.
 You must be one yourself!

 Notes: We have anglophobes, who hate us, anglophiles, who love us and, of course, anglomaniacs, who love us to distraction.
 We English speakers ourselves are anglophones simply because we speak English.
-You can replace anglo with franco for French speakers (Francophone) and russo for Russian speakers (russophone).
+You can replace anglo with franco for the French or French speakers (francophone) and russo for Russians or Russian speakers (russophone).
 Today's Good Word may or may not be capitalized.

 In Play: Today's word more often refers to native speakers rather than to English language learners: "Although Dwight Mann lived in Italy for eight years, he never learned to speak Italian because he spent most of his time with other anglophones living there."
 Of course, others in the anglophone community probably spoke Italian quite well: "George is such an anglophone, he speaks the Queen's English, eschewing all Americanisms."